 To prevent unwanted overflow, a switch was made to the dual system.
 With a dual system rainwater is transported separately through storm drains and expelled directly into the surface water.
 The drawback is that polluted rainwater, e.g. from busy roads, is also discharged into the surface water.
 In the meantime the improved dual system has become the new (Dutch) standard.
 With an improved dual system the first fraction of rainwater is led to the treatment plant and the rest is expelled into surface water.
 However, this system also has its limitations; heavy metals loosen slowly from paved surfaces and thus end up in surface water through the second fraction of runoff.

 To relieve the sewage system, the aim is to “hold it, store it and drain it” in the new housing developments and urban renewal projects.

 Drinking water conservation has gained interest the past few years and has been applied through water-saving faucets and toilets.
-The possibilities of reuse are still barely being utilised but have been incorporated as policy objective in the National Water Plan.
+The possibilities of reuse are still barely being utilised.
 In the neighbouring countries of the Netherlands this is already a tried and tested technique and is already partially captured in policy and laws.
 Recently more attention has been given to closing water cycles locally, as in the concept of a “circular city”, for example reusing rainwater for household purposes.

 Soil, basis for a water plan

 When designing a water plan it is essential that soil type is taken into consideration.
 The properties of various soil types can mean that certain systems are not suitable for use in that area.
 Dry sandy soil is porous and water passes through it quickly, making it suitable for infiltration.
 Compact wet clay soils, on the other hand, are dense and water does not pass through easily, making aboveground drainage and retention a better choice and the only option.